 3. Deliver Valuable Content

-The idea is that your ideal audience will feel compelled to buy from you because of the fact that your free content helped them so much.
+The idea is that your ideal participants will feel compelled to buy from you because of the fact that your free content helped them so much.
 While it may feel counterintuitive to give away your best work, “if you stay the course with your content marketing, you can grow your business by as much as 290%.”

 A great example of this comes from Pat Flynn of Smart Passive Income.
 He gave away all his lessons for passing an exam for free on a blog he created.
 Then, he repurposed the exact same content into a book and sold it.
 Most of his buyers are the very same people who had been consuming all the content for free.
 Why?
 They felt they needed to pay him because of how helpful his content was.